|Vanuatu Resorts | Vanuatu Islands | Vanuatu Holiday Accommodation|

 Vanuatu visitors come to Vanuatu via the capital Port Vila, where most of the night entertainment is located.
 The nightlife of Vanuatu can be surprisingly lively, giving you many options to be entertained during the evenings.
 There are bars, clubs, cafes, restaurants and casinos, providing nightly entertainment to visitors.

 When you visit some of these night spots, you will find that most evenings begin with a traditional island drink of kava.
 Made from the root of specific type of plant that is part of the pepper tree family, kava is traditionally served in a shell.

-Music is an essential part of Melanesian feast night, which usually involves local string bands playing music and singing.
+Instrumental music is an essential part of Melanesian feast night,

 Throughout the Pacific islands, Melanesians have used this drink for centuries as a relaxant.
 Although it's not produced from alcohol, it can be intoxicating.
 So, beware and don't overdo it.
 With most visitors to Vanuatu, a single drink of kava is quite enough, just to get the taste and be part of the crowd.